-Long gone are the days when New Year’s Eve takes on a whole new meaning.
-Instead of fancy clothes, too much champagne, and partying long into the New Year.
-Now, New Year’s Eve is all about having fun with the fam, celebrating the awesome year you just spent together, and eating chips and dip while watching Ryan Seacrest countdown the minutes in Time Square.
-However you choose to celebrate this year, we’ve found some kid-approved celebrations that will let your little ones ring in the New Year a few hours early.
-That way once they’ve been put to bed, you’ve got a few hours to yourself to celebrate the end of 2013 and the start of 2014.
-Cheers!
+As parents, New Year’s Eve takes on a whole new meaning.
+Instead of fancy clothes, too much champagne and partying well into the wee hours of the New Year, it’s all about having fun with the fam and maybe eating chips and dips while watching Ryan Seacrest countdown the minutes in Time Square.
+However you choose to celebrate this year, we’ve put together a list of fun celebrations that will let your little ones ring in the New Year a few hours early, plus a few that will take them into the New Year.